Moxx-Company/Validator-Pro/SMTP_CONFIGURATION.md

 ## Recommended Setup

-For production use, we highly recommend **Brevo SMTP**:
+For production use, we recommend:
-1. Sign up for a free Brevo account at brevo.com
-2. Navigate to SMTP & API → SMTP tab
-3. Generate a new SMTP key for your validation bot
-4. Configure the credentials as shown above
-5. Monitor your daily sending limits (300 free emails/day)

-**Alternative: Gmail Setup**
 1. Create a dedicated Gmail account for validation
 2. Enable 2FA and generate an App Password
 3. Set reasonable rate limits
 4. Monitor usage and quotas

-Brevo provides the best balance of accuracy, reliability, and professional email reputation for email validation services.
+This provides the best balance of accuracy, reliability, and security.